AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 This creates a dangerous imbalance:

-* the company prioritizes volume,
+* The company prioritizes volume,
 * while profitability remains concentrated elsewhere.

 If Electricalsara reduces orders, renegotiates aggressively, or exits entirely, the financial shock would be severe.

 This is not just customer concentration.
-It is business dependency.
+It is a business dependency.

 ---